 Phylogenetic trees constructing using Maximum likelihood method in RaxML- NG.
 A. 16 SrRNA, B rpoB, C. DnaJ and D. Multilocus dataset

 The staphylococcus genus is an economically important class of microorganisms since they have both human and animals as hosts.
 The groupings of the species need revision and hence multi-locus dataset has been used in this study.
 The neighbor joining and maximum likelihood analysis shows some consensus between higher order relationships among the species.
 There is overall good support for nodes of higher-level relationships for both neighbor joining and maximum likelihood trees.
-Evaluation of the ML trees suggests that the concatenated dataset yields better resolution that the single locus datasets as suggested by their log likelihood and AIC scores.
-(Table 1).
-Historically Staphylococcus species have been grouped between 4 to 10 different groups.
+Evaluation of the ML trees suggests that the concatenated dataset yields better resolution than the single locus datasets as suggested by their log likelihood and AIC scores(Table 1).
+Historically Staphylococcus species have been grouped into between 4 to 10 different groups.
 However this analysis which involves the use of a multilocus data has led to resolution to phylogenies to up to 15 different clades.
 These 15 clades/clusters are also in agreement with the phenotypic properties of the Staphylococcus species.
 For e.g. the oxidase positive S. sciuri cluster (S. sciuri, S. stepanovicii, S. vitulinus, S. lentus and S. fleurette ) are within the same cluster and are a sister clade to the rest of the oxidative negative species.

 Conclusion